jramak/dual-adp-suc/README.md

 This repo contains the code and data for the paper: http://www.optimization-online.org/DB_HTML/2018/06/6672.html .
 The code is written in Matlab and optimization problems are solved using CPLEX 12.6 through the GAMS modeling language.

-## Generator data instances
+## Data instances

-The data is stored in the .gdx file format for ease loading into GAMS.
+The generator data instances are stored in the .gdx file format for ease loading into GAMS.
 The files can be found in the /data generator directories.
 The instances have the form

 uc{1}\_{2}md\_{3}sig.gdx,